grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-panel-plugin-with-d3.md

 ## Introduction

-Panels are the building blocks of Grafana, and allow you to visualize data in different ways.
+Panels are one of the fundamental building blocks of Grafana, which allow you to visualize data in different ways.
+Grafana has several types of panels already built-in, and many more available in the [Plugin Catalog](https://grafana.com/grafana/plugins/).

+To add support for other visualizations, you can create your own panel plugin.
+Panels are [ReactJS components](https://reactjs.org/docs/components-and-props.html and can be scaffolded with the `create-plugin` tool.

+For more information about panels, refer to the documentation on [Panels](https://grafana.com/docs/grafana/latest/panels/).

 This tutorial gives you a hands-on walkthrough of creating your own panel using [D3.js](https://d3js.org/).

-For more information about panels, refer to the documentation on [Panels](https://grafana.com/docs/grafana/latest/features/panels/panels/).

 In this tutorial, you'll: